 We’ve seen enough wedding proposals on TV shows and movies to know that we wear an engagement ring on the fourth finger on the left hand.
 Right?
 Or do we?
 In Western culture (ok, TV culture) we've settled on the left side as the prime zone to wear the engagement ring.
 A flash of a diamond from the left hand instantly signals that you're promised to someone.

-When the proposal is made.
-Some partners propose with a simple non-expensive ring as a stand-in symbolic ring.
-This is worn on the fourth finger on the left hand and replaced with a diamond ring once it's been designed and made to fit the bride-to-be.
+When the proposal takes place, Some partners propose a simple, non-expensive ring as a stand-in symbolic ring.
+The ring is worn on the fourth finger on the left hand and replaced with a diamond ring once designed and made to fit the bride-to-be.

-During the marriage.
-An eternity ring, which symbolizes eternal love (and is sometimes gifted when a couple has their first baby) is worn on the ring finger after the engagement ring.
-The rule of thumb is that the wedding ring must always be first on the finger, followed by engagement and then the eternity – but really this is personal choice and could depend on the design of the bands.
+During the marriage, An eternity ring, which symbolizes eternal love and the years of marriage, is worn on the ring finger after the engagement ring.
+The rule of thumb is that the wedding ring must always be first on the finger, followed by engagement and then the eternity – but really, this is a personal choice and could depend on the bands' design.

-It's equally common in some parts of the world for the ring to be worn on the opposite hand.
-Wearing it on the fourth finger on the right hand doesn't change or diminish its meaning in Russia, India, Scandinavia, and some South American countries.
-In Chile, specifically, both men and women gift one another engagement rings (hello, man-gagement rings!), which are worn on their right hands and move to their left hands once married.
+It is equally common in some parts of the world for the ring to be worn on the opposite hand.
+Wearing it on the fourth finger on the right-hand doesn't change or diminish its meaning in Russia, India, Scandinavia, and some South American countries.
+In Chile, precisely, both men and women gift one another engagement rings (hello, Man Bands ), worn on their right hands, and move to their left hands once married.

 Religion also determines which hand gives a permanent home to the ring.
 Catholics tend to wear engagement rings on the right side, and a wedding ring on the left.
-This dates back centuries to a time when wearing it on the right hand was associated with strength.
-A touch of religious politics is responsible for the majority of European brides-to-be making the switch and wearing their rings on the left side.
-When the Anglican Church broke away from the Catholic Church, it was decided to make a move simply because it was the opposite of what their religious rivals did.
+Dating back centuries to a time when wearing it on the right hand was associated with strength.
+A touch of religious politics is responsible for most European brides-to-be making the switch and wearing their rings on the left side.
+When the Anglican Church broke away from the Catholic Church.

-And just when we think we've got things figured out; engagement rings have found a new home on pinky fingers.
-Diamond rings are being seen increasingly worn on the fifth finger of the left hands of women, in what's being called a proclamation of ‘self-love'.
-Wearing a ‘self-love' ring on this finger is said to be a statement that women are making of giving a ‘pinky promise' to themselves to never forget to make their self-care and respect a priority.
-It’s a pretty beautiful sentiment.
+And just when we think we've got things figured out, engagement rings have found a new home on pinky fingers.
+Diamond rings have increasingly worn on the fifth finger of women's left hands, in what's being a proclamation of 'self-love'.
+Wearing a 'self-love' ring on this finger is said to be a statement that women are making of giving a 'pinky promise' to themselves never to forget to make their self-care and respect a priority.
+It's a pretty beautiful sentiment.

 Celebrities seldom abide by traditions.
 It's their prerogative to trailblaze new trends, and this extends to expressing their creativity in what – and how – they wear fashion and jewelry.
 Kim Kardashian famously took a poke at the tradition when she took up wearing an engagement ring on both hands after Kanye West gifted her a second engagement ring.
 Two rings are better than one in Kim's book!
 More is more in the land of Kardashian.

 When Hailey Baldwin and Justin Bieber became engaged, the engagement ring was hard to ignore.
-Without announcing their relationship status publicly, they left it up to their fans to come to their conclusions.
+Without announcing their relationship status publicly, they left it up to their fans to conclude.
 Within weeks Hailey was sporting not one, but three rings.
 A giant gold band joined her engagement ring on her left hand.
 Another diamond beauty appeared simultaneously on her right hand.
 The duo eventually confessed that they had tied the knot.
-The oval engagement ring which featured a delicate gold band would look gorgeous on Ms. Bieber, whichever hand she chooses to wear it on.
+The oval engagement ring, which featured a delicate gold band, would look gorgeous on Ms. Bieber, whichever hand she chooses to wear it on.

 Choosing an engagement ring with your partner can be an enriching and poignant part of the journey you’re embarking on together.
-The benefit of pre-engagement shopping is that you can get your ring finger measured so that the ring can be made to fit you perfectly.
+The benefit of advance engagement shopping is that you can get your ring finger measured so that the ring can be made to fit you perfectly.

 Shimansky has a breath-taking selection of diamond engagement rings, with many cuts to choose from.
-These include the patented My Girl diamond cut and the Brilliant 10 diamond, considered to be the most brilliant cut diamond in the world.
-We invite you to visit your nearest Shimansky showroom or consultation with a Shimansky expert.
+These include the patented My Girl diamond cut and the Brilliant 10 diamond, considered the most brilliant cut diamond globally.